 According to a Pew Research Center survey1, 43% of workers who quit their jobs in 2021 said poor or no benefits played a role in their departure.

-Without a variety of benefits, employees will seek other opportunities where their needs will be satisfied.
+Without a variety of benefits for workers, your employees will seek other opportunities elsewhere.

 As a small or medium-sized business, you may be unable to expand your benefits package due to budget constraints.
 Offering free or low-cost benefits can help compensate for these missing perks, contributing to improved satisfaction.

-When employees feel taken care of and appreciated, they’re more likely to work harder and stay motivated.
+Employees who feel cared for and appreciated are more likely to work harder and stay motivated.
 Satisfied employees are also more likely to contribute ideas.
 This helps your organization grow and reach its goals.

 Benefits create a competitive advantage